 Should you be a true fan of printed media covers, get to know Kyiv based illustrator Sergiy Maidukov who is working for The New Yorker, The New York Times, The Washington Post, The Guardian, The Financial Times, Esquire.

 “Just as Ukrainian identity, Ukrainian graphic design experiences today a stage of its active development.
-The process often reminds a rollercoaster.
+The process often reminds me of a rollercoaster.

 Some Ukrainian graphic designers are internationally recognized and awarded, while others were left due to the lack of resources – both intellectual and financial.
 Best practices of the native old masters who performed mostly abroad are only now revisited by the professional community.
 Meanwhile, the significant influence of the international environment is experienced.
 Preserving the authentic uniqueness in the vivid global context’s stormy conditions has become one of our primary tasks.